libp2p/specs/pubsub/README.md

 ## Message Identification

-To uniquely identify a message in a set of topics, a `message_id` is computed based on the message.
+To uniquely identify a message in a set of topics (for de-duplication, tracking, scoring and other purposes), a `message_id` is calculated based on the message.
-This can be configured on the application layer, as `message_id_fn(*Message) => message_id`.
+How the calculated happens can be configured on the application layer by supplying a function `message_id_fn`, such that `message_id_fn(*Message) => message_id`.

-A `message_id_fn` may conditionally call different `message_id_fn` implementations per topic (or group thereof).
+> [[ Implementation note ]]: At the time of writing this section, go-libp2p-pubsub (reference implementation of this spec) only allows configuring a single top-level `message_id_fn`.
+This function may, however, vary its behaviour based on the topic (contained inside its `*Message`) argument.
+Thus, it's feasible to implement a per-topic policy using branch selection control flow logic. go-libp2p-pubsub plans to push down the configuration of the `message_id_fn` to the topic level.
+Other implementations are encouraged to do the same.

-The message ID approach generally fits in two flavors:
+The message ID calculation approach generally fits in two flavors:
 - **origin-stamped** messaging: the combination of the `seqno` and `from` fields uniquely identifies a message based on the *author*.
-- **content-stamped** messaging: a message ID derived from the `data` field uniquely identifies a message based on the *data*.
+- **content-addressed** messaging: a message ID derived from the `data` field uniquely identifies a message based on the *data*.

-The default `message_id_fn` is origin-stamped, and defined as the string concatenation of `from` and `seqno`.
+**The default `message_id_fn` is origin-stamped,** and defined as the string concatenation of `from` and `seqno`.

 If fabricated collisions are not a concern, or difficult enough within the window the message is relevant in, a `message_id` based on a short digest of inputs may benefit performance.
+Whichever the choice, it is crucial that **all peers** participating in a topic implement the same message ID calculation logic, or the topic may function suboptimally.

-Note that different specialized pubsub components, such as the 'timecache' used in the Go implementation, may use the `message_id` to key messages.
+Note that different specialized pubsub components, such as the 'timecache' used in the Go implementation, scoring functions or circuit-breakers may use the `message_id` to key and track messages.

 It was also proposed in [#116](https://github.com/libp2p/specs/issues/116) to use a `message_hash`, however, it was noted: